top of page

 Location: 12p13.33

-Key Functions: Voltage-gated calcium signaling, cardiac muscle contraction, neuronal excitability, gene transcription regulation
+Key Functions: Voltage-gated calcium influx, cardiac excitation–contraction coupling, neuronal excitability, intracellular signaling and gene transcription regulation

-CACNA1C encodes the alpha-1C subunit of the L-type voltage-gated calcium channel (Cav1.2), which is essential for the influx of calcium ions into cells upon membrane depolarization.
+CACNA1C encodes the alpha-1C subunit of the L-type voltage-gated calcium channel (Cav1.2), which plays a central role in the physiology of excitable tissues by mediating the influx of calcium ions into cells upon membrane depolarization.
+When a cell reaches a threshold potential, Cav1.2 channels open, permitting Ca²⁺ entry that initiates a cascade of intracellular signaling events fundamental to numerous cellular functions [R].

 SNP ID